OXID-eSales/oxideshop-user-documentation/installation/update/patch-update.rst

 Installing a patch update
 =========================

+.. todo: #VL: orphanate chapter as of 7.0?

 Perform a patch update of your OXID eShop if required.

 For example, use the following steps to update the compilation from an existing version 6.4.x to version 6.4.2.